Race to Zero Report

 - Annual Acceleration Action Report will show our progress and this report will be shared with UN Global Compact, UN SDG Action and via the reporting platform that feed into UNFCCC Global Climate Action portal. |

-Read the chart below to understand actions Positive Impact is taking:
+Read the chart below to understand actions Positive Impact took to year end 2024:

 Race to Zero Leadership Practices |